KoryNunn/gaffa-flow/README.md

 A standard array of bindings that when evaluate to true will trigger the next step to be evaluated.

-Once all steps have evaluated to true the complete action will be triggered
+Once all steps have evaluated to true the success action will be triggered

 ## Example